huggingface/diffusers/docs/source/en/using-diffusers/schedulers.md

     <br>
 </p>

-As you can see most images look very similar and are arguably of very similar quality.
+As you can see, most images look very similar and are arguably of very similar quality.
 It often really depends on the specific use case which scheduler to choose.
 A good approach is always to run multiple different schedulers to compare results.

 ## Changing the Scheduler in Flax